bwittmann/octa-unet/README.md

     git lfs install

-Download the checkpoints and models from:
+Download the data (labeled test, val, and train volume) and the trained models (checkpoints) from:

     git clone https://huggingface.co/bwittmann/OCTA-unet